eProsima/vulcanexus/docs/rst/tutorials/core/deployment/keys/topic_keys.rst

 In this final case, the controller is able to successfully recover the latest state of each sensor (data instance) when it joins the application.
 In addition, it uses optimum resources (it only requires one topic and one subscription) and guarantees a minimum discovery overhead.
-Hence, it is by using topic keys when we assure that the latest status of each instance (sensor) is received.
+Hence, it is by using topic keys when the reception of the latest status of each instance (sensor) is assured.
 This is because the Quality of Service settings are applied per data instance.
 These and further benefits can be explored in :ref:`benefits_of_topic_keys`.
+For learning how to combine keyed topics with content filter topic in *Vulcanexus*, please refer to the :ref:`filtered_topic_keys_tutorial`.